leothomasv2/leothomasv2/README.md

 - 📫 How to reach me: [lmt89@drexel.edu](url) or [https://www.linkedin.com/in/leothomascsatdrexel/](url)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am a big Eagles and Sixers Fan!
-- 🌶️: Islam Makachev is the pound-for-pound goat.
-Rodri 100% DESERVED the Ballon d'Or this year.
-Jeanty should of been heisman
+- 🌶️ Hot take: Jeanty should of been heisman